manh21/pondasi/README.md

 ## Setup

-Copy `env` to `.env` and tailor for your app, specifically the baseURL and any database settings.
+Copy `.env.examples` to `.env` and tailor for your app, specifically the baseURL and any database settings.

 ## Important Change with index.php